 Don’t feel like going to that Christmas party?
 Don’t go.

 Don’t feel like a boozy lunch with your girlfriends?
 They’ll understand.

 Don’t have the energy to go Christmas shopping to buy everyone in your family a gift?
 Think of another way to treat them.
 Like, maybe book them in for a nice dinner at a shmancy restaurant in the new year..?

 If you’re feeling burnt out or overwhelmed and just need a night off, then give yourself just that.
+This is your permission!
 People will understand, they’ll move on, and nothing bad will happen if you don’t show up.
 As long as you explain how you’re feeling, they’ll understand, because these people care about you and your wellbeing.

-And you know what, your clients will understand as well.
+As for your clients, chances are, they’ll understand as well.
 If a project timeline is being pushed out, be honest with your client and tell them you’re going to work on it first thing in the new year.

 We’re all human.
 If we treat others like humans too, odds are, they’ll understand.

 Never as easy as it sounds.